Ghepes/zero-media-wordpress/README.md

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Read more about licensing here: http://themeforest.net/licenses

 Implement a comprehensive solution for replacing all media types in WordPress with external media URLs, fully supporting popular page builders and plugins such as Elementor, WPBakery Page Builder, and Slider Revolution.
 This innovative approach transforms your WordPress site into a zero-media webpage, leveraging external CDN links to seamlessly integrate high-quality media content.
 Enhance your business website by embedding the most impressive media via URL links, optimizing performance and resource management.

 == Description ==

 The plugin replaces all media in the Media Library with external links, including images, videos, GIFs, PDFs, SVGs, PNGs, JPGs, JPEGs, ICOs, ZIPs, MP3s, and MP4s.
 This ensures your website is free from locally stored media.

-"Zero Image WP" dynamically changes any video, image, or GIF to CDN external links.
+"Zero Media WP" dynamically changes any video, image, or GIF to CDN external links.
 Whether using Elementor, WPBakery, or Slider Revolution, this plugin catapults WordPress visualization and performance to new heights.

 Key Features:
 - **Zero Media in Library**: Replaces all media in the library with external links, ensuring your site is devoid of local media files.